GunioRobot/athenry/docs/quickstart/index.markdown

 ###setup:
 ________

-The setup command does a number of things for you.
-It fetches your stage file and a portage snapshot.
-It checks the md5sums those files.
-It also creates the necessary directory structure for Athenry to properly operate.
+The setup command does a number of things automatically.
+It fetches the stage file and a portage snapshot.
+It checks the md5sums of those files.
+The setup command also creates the necessary directory structure for Athenry to properly operate.

     $ athenry setup

 ###build:
 _________

 The build command is used for issuing single commands to the build process.
+For
-For example:
+example:

     $ athenry build install_pkgmgr

-All commands run from build are performed inside the chroot.
-Here is a list of commands you can run.
+All commands run from build are performed inside the specified chroot.
+Here is a list of commands that can be run.

 **sync**
 : Syncs the portage tree.

 **install\_pkgmgr**
-: Installs the package manager you have set.
+: Installs the package manager that has been set.

 **update\_everything**
-: Updates all packages in your chroot.
+: Updates all packages in the specified chroot.

 **etc\_update**
-: Updates out of date configuration files in your chroot.
+: Updates any out of date configuration files in the specified chroot.

 **install\_overlays**
-: Installs overlays you have specified in config.rb
+: Installs overlays that have been specified in config.rb

 **install\_sets**
-: Installs the sets you have specified in config.rb
+: Installs sets that have been specified in config.rb

 **rebuild**
 : Rebuilds packages with broken linkage, also runs python-updater.

 ###target:

-The target command is used to build an entire stage file in one swoop.
+The target command is used to build an entire stage tarball in one swoop.
 It runs setup if it has not already been run.
-It will then go through all the necessary build steps in the correct order to build your stage.
+It will then go through all the necessary build steps in the correct order to build the specified stage.

     $ athenry target stage3

 **stage3**
 : Builds a stage3

 **custom**
 : Builds a custom stage using sets and overlays.

 Currently stage3 and custom are the only stages supported.
-If you plan to install sets you will want to use the custom target.
+For now, the custom target must be used if any sets or custom overlays are to be installed.

 ###rescue:
 __________

 Rescue is for when something goes wrong, and it will.
-Athenry tries to build your stage in a way that won't cause you headaches.
-That being said there is always problems that can a cure.
-Since we do not support building for a stage1 yet, nor will we require you to, we offer the rescue command.
-This simply chroots into your working chroot and allows you to fix any blockages or other issues that may have happened.
-You can thing resume from where you left off.
+Athenry tries to build the specified stage in a way that won't cause headaches.
+With that said, there are always problems that can occur.
+Since building a stage1 is currently not supported, the rescue command is offered.
+This command simply chroots into the specified chroot dir and allows any blockages or other issues that may have happened to be fixed.
+Athenry can then resume from where the problem occured.

     $ athenry rescue

 ###resume:
 __________

-This should pick up where Athenry left off.
+The resume command should pick up where Athenry left off.
 Currently there is a small limitation on resume support.
 If Athenry is stopped at the last step of setup Athenry will not know to start running build.
 This will be resolved in a future release.

     $ athenry resume

 ###freshen:
 ___________

-Freshen will take your existing chroots and update them.
+Freshen will update the specified chroot.

     $ athenry freshen <chroot>

 ###clean:
 _________

-Currently only performs an unmount of /dev, /proc, and /sys.
+The clean command currently only performs an unmount of /dev, /proc, and /sys.
 It is fairly useless in it's current state.

     $ athenry clean